 What Causes Chronic Pelvic Pain Syndrome?

 The exact cause of Chronic Pelvic Pain Syndrome is not entirely understood.
 Prostatitis was originally thought to be caused by inflammation caused by a bacterial infection.
 But many men have symptoms without an infection (1) Some men who have CPPS symptoms do not even have any inflammation.
-Some physicians believe that CPPS may be caused by referred pain from muscle tightness in the pelvis and back, contracture of smooth muscle such as the bladder, emotional stress, and inflammation after an infection.
-Intrapelvic congestion of fluids may also be a factor (2).
+Many, including myself, believe that CPPS is caused by referred pain from muscle tightness and trigger points in the pelvis and back that is related to emotional stress.
+In some people, inflammation and stress after an infection can lead to chronic pelvic pain.

 How does acupuncture help treat Chronic Pelvic Pain Syndrome?